Eurovision Song Contest 2025: Visual, sound, and stage design

 On 16 December 2024, SRG SSR unveiled the theme art and stage design for the 2025 contest.
 The theme art, designed by the London-based agency Not Wieden+Kennedy and named "Unity Shapes Love", was built on variably-coloured miniatures of the "Eurovision heart" being arranged to emulate the halftone pixelation effect, symbolising "millions of people unified by the Eurovision Song Contest, to listen and celebrate together".
-The theme music, produced by MassiveMusic and titled "See You Radiate", featured nods to Swiss traditional music and is adaptable for future editions.
+The theme music, produced by MassiveMusic and titled "See You Radiate", featured nods to Swiss traditional music.
 Devised for the second year in a row by German production designer Florian Wieder, who had previously designed the sets of seven previous contests, the stage was inspired by Switzerland's mountains and linguistic diversity, highlighted by a central extension that extends into the standing audience area and surrounded by an LED arch.